 In this ten week online course led by Marcelle Martin, we’ll experiment with numerous approaches to meditation, prayer, and presence.
-Through these experiments, we’ll seek to know more fully the nature of consciousness, our true self, and our connection to God.
+Through these experiments, we’ll seek to know more fully the nature of consciousness, our true self, and our connection to Spirit.
 We’ll explore how mindfulness, awareness, and communion with the Divine affects not only our inner and outer lives, but radiates beyond us into the world.
 We will learn which spiritual practices are most suited to each of us at this time.
 We will also explore how to make spiritual practices a more integrated part of our daily lives.
+We will be forming a vibrant community to go deeper together in our spiritual experience and explore the awesome mystery of our relationship to the divine.

 To watch at six minute video answering frequently asked questions about the course, go here.